-To create a new calendar (or edit an existing calendar), click on "Edit Calendars" in the Event screen's toolbar.
+To create a new church calendar (or edit an existing calendar), click on "Edit Calendars" in the Event screen's toolbar.
 Creating different calendars allows you to categorize your events.
-For example, you can assign all "Youth Events" to one calendar, and those events will be displayed on the Calendar Screen in the color you selected for that calendar.
+For example, you can assign all "Youth Events" to one calendar, and those events will be displayed on the master calendar on the Calendar Screen in the color you selected for that calendar.
 You can create multiple calendars, like a church calendar, a pastor's appointment calendar, or calendars for specific ministries.
-The permission level options control which calendars each user level is allowed to view or edit.
+The permission level options control which calendar(s) each user level is allowed to view or edit.